aleixop/clean_amplicon_datasets/README.md

     ├── overall_report.tsv
 ```

 All results are stored in `results/`.
 For each dataset, a subdirectory is created in `results/datasets/`.
 Inside the dataset directory, directories for each cleaning step are also created.
 Inside each step directory, the filtered seqtab from that specific step and a list of the removed sequences are written.
 Additionally, for the clustering step a file with clusters is created; and for the chimera removal step, a file with chimeras is also written.
-Inside the root directory of each dataset, the final filtered seqtab, all removed sequences in all steps and a report of the the process (ASVs and reads removed in each step) are given.
+Inside the root directory of each dataset, the final filtered seqtab, all removed sequences in all steps and a report of all processings (ASVs and reads removed in each step) are given.

 When working with more than one dataset, a directory `results/final` is created.
 There, the final clustered seqtab, the clusters file and an overall report are written.